l2beat/l2beat/packages/backend/discovery/xai/arbitrum/diffHistory.md

 #### StakingPool

 Each staking pool is managed in such a contract.
-There are no pools created yet since V2 staking is still disabled.

 #### BucketTracker